William L. Sims II: Early life and education

-William "Bill" Lee Sims, II was born on October 17, 1896 to Wythe Davis Sims and Addie Sousley Sims in Birmingham, Alabama.
+William "Bill" Lee Sims, II was born on October 17, 1896, to Wythe Davis Sims and Addie Sousley Sims in Birmingham, Alabama.
 He attended Elyton School and Central High School in Birmingham.
 After his freshman year his parents sent him to East Aurora, New York to be part of the inaugural class at the Roycroft School of Life for Boys, founded by his father's friends Elbert Hubbard and Alice Moore Hubbard.

 When Sims returned to Alabama in 1913 he worked for his father's advertising agency, but had little interest in the work.
 His father bought 80 acres of land for Sims to farm in Eden, Alabama; Sims named it "The Garden of Eden".
-Sims attended Auburn University, then known as Alabama Polytechnic Institute, from 1916-1918.
+Sims attended Auburn University, then known as Alabama Polytechnic Institute, from 1916 to 1918.
+Sims later received an honorary Doctorate of Humanities from Auburn University in 1968.
 He was a member of the Wirt Literary Society and played varsity baseball and basketball.
-His education was cut short by World War I; he served in the U.S. Army and was stationed at Fort Gordon near Augusta, Georgia.
+His education was cut short by World War I; he served in the U.S. Army and was stationed at Camp Gordon near Augusta, Georgia.

+In addition to his father's influence, Sims was greatly encouraged by his father's oldest brother, William L. "Will" Sims.
+This uncle was an executive for various firms over time including Sloss Furnace, Empire State Iron & Steel, Jefferson Iron Co., and Anniston Rolling Mills.
+Sims' father Wythe D. Sims was also a vice president at that Anniston, AL, firm.
+The wider family also carried on a tradition of achievement.
+Sims' uncle John L. Sims II, a lawyer, was hired in 1904 as personal secretary and clerk for Judge David Davie Shelby of the United States Court of Appeals for the Fifth Circuit and the United States Circuit Courts for the Fifth Circuit.
+Sims' youngest uncle was Dr. Archer Sims.
+Sims' father Wythe was also a first cousin of Howard Lee McBain.
+Sims was an uncle of William Sims Thurman.